checkmate-cf/Checkmate/README.md

 ## Group Members:

+- Alec Torres
+- Benjamin Small
+- Matthew Larkin
+- Riki Plaza
-Alec Torres, Benjamin Small, Matthew Larkin, Riki Plaza, Tanesha Brester
+- Tanesha Brester

 ## Description:

-An application that allows a user to play chess against another player or AI.
+An application that allows a user to play chess against another player.
+It provides a user-friendly interface and only allow user to make valid moves during their turn.
+The game continues untill it identifes when a player has acheived a checkmate and the game is over.

 ## MVP: